 Welcome to the Active Flag Page

-Ms Kingston and Ms Buttimer are coordinating the Active School Flag this year.
-It is important that we maintain our Active School status and continue our Active initiatives - it is so important for our pupils to keep their bodies healthy by moving!
+Mrs. Buttimer and Ms Kingston are coordinating the Active School Flag this year.
+It is important that we maintain our Active School status and continue our Active initiatives - it is vital that we all keep our bodies healthy by moving!
+Did you know that the World Health Organisation recommends that all children and young people should be active, at a moderate to vigorous level, for at least 60 minutes every day?

 The following pupils are on the Active School Committee: